 Contents: online resources accessible anywhere including

-Therapy plans for articulation and language.
-Articulation plans address 20 different sounds in all word positions, and language plans "include describing, prepositions, rhyming, pronouns, antonyms, synonyms, homonyms, multiple meaning words, vocabulary, past tense verbs, plurals and sequencing!"
+This site includes therapy plans for articulation and language.
+Articulation plans address all sounds in all word positions, and language plans "include describing, prepositions, rhyming, pronouns, antonyms, synonyms, homonyms, multiple meaning words, vocabulary, past tense verbs, plurals and sequencing!"
 Purchase orders are accepted and there is a 30 day money back guarantee.

 Ages: preschool through early elementary